ruggi/md/README.md

         Style: string // the visual style of the syntax highlithing blocks.
         LineNumbers: boolean // show line numbers
     }
-}
+    Ignore: []string // list of files to ignore and not process (or copy) }
 ```